 6. Cut out each piece from the cut-out sheets.
 The pieces can be cut smaller that the lines show to eliminate a lot of the white space.
 However, don’t make the pieces too small as your child may lose them.
 Be sure to keep these cut out pieces in piles based on which pages they belong to because if you get them all mixed up, you may be unsure where they go.

-7. Cut small velcro squares or strips and stick them on the stationary pages.
+7. Use velcro dots (best way) or cut small velcro squares or strips and stick them on the stationary pages.
 You’ll have to count how many cut out pieces go on each stationary page and where exactly they belong.
 For some of the scene pictures (farm, house, street) there is no set orientation for the velcro.
 However, on the ones with letters, numbers, body, etc, make sure you’re putting the velcro in the correct spot.

-8. Cut small velcro squares and stick them on the back of the cut-out pieces.
+8. Stick the other side of the velcro dots on the back of the cut-out pieces.

 9. Attach all of the cut-out pieces to their corresponding stationary pages.